SBMI-kiel/nvflare-documentation/README.md

 This repository ships with an example project that trains a DenseNet121 model on the MedNIST dataset.
 The example project can be used for both local training and federated learning.

 By default, the data is saved to the directory `pt/dataset`.
 It is benefitial to run the dataset creation by executing `pt/mnist_model_learner.py` in a respective docker container before trying the code in NVflare.
+The reason for this step is a race condition in downloading and extracting the data in two containers.

 To do so, one may start the NVflare architecture as shown above and attach to one of the sites using
 ```bash